alex-r-bigelow/alex-r-bigelow.github.io/Blog/2016-9-8-Webpack-SVG-Templates.md

 The final `!./template.svg` bit, of course, tells webpack which file to load.

 ## For purists

-Webpack discourages the use of the `-!` override, and it's often not great to have to specify a loader in each import statement (although, this is a case that probably warrants both).
+Webpack discourages the use of the `-!` override, and it's often not great to have to specify a loader in each import statement (although, this is one of those rare cases that probably actually warrants the override / inline approach).

-But if inline loader specification bothers you, there's another alternative: we can create a distinct loader for templates in `webpack.config.js`:
+But if the first approach bothers you, there's another alternative: we can create a distinct loader for templates in `webpack.config.js`:

 ```javascript
 module.exports = {